Formula One Unveils 8-race Schedule In Europe From July 5 - UrduPoint

 Formula One Unveils 8-race Schedule In Europe From July 5

-The curtailed Formula One season will start with two races behind closed doors in Austria on July 5 and July 12 followed by six other races in Europe, the organisers said on Tuesday
+The curtailed Formula One season will start with two races behind closed doors in Austria on July 5 and July 12 followed by six other grand prix in Europe, the organisers said on Tuesday

-Paris, (APP - UrduPoint / Pakistan Point News - 2nd Jun, 2020 ) :The curtailed Formula One season will start with two races behind closed doors in Austria on July 5 and July 12 followed by six other races in Europe, the organisers said on Tuesday.
+Paris (APP - UrduPoint / Pakistan Point News - 2nd Jun, 2020 ) :The curtailed Formula One season will start with two races behind closed doors in Austria on July 5 and July 12 followed by six other grand prix in Europe, the organisers said on Tuesday.

 Formula One said it hoped to have between 15 and 18 races in total, with the season being completed in December.